 The time you have to act rests on when the accident occurred or when you reasonably should have discovered that it had.
 Sometimes, nursing home slip and fall accidents cross over into elder abuse, which can come with its own set of legal requirements.

-However, for the most part, if your loved one suffered injuries from a slip and fall accident, under Florida Statute §95.11, you generally have four years from the date of the accident to take your case to court.
+However, for the most part, if your loved one suffered injuries from a slip and fall accident, under Florida Statute §95.11, you generally have two years from the date of the accident to take your case to court.
 You will want to take action within this period since if you do not, you could be stopped from bringing your case before a judge.

 Call Chalik & Chalik Injury Lawyers Today